 (4, 5)both ANTH BC 3871x and BC 3872y, Senior Thesis Seminar

-(6-11) Six electives, at least three of which must be Anthropology courses at or higher that demonstrate a clear focus (topically and/or theoretically) in fields central to medical anthropology (for instance: cross-cultural healing, the suffering body, critiques of clinical medicine and science, health inequalities, embodiment theory, the life course, death and mourning).
+(6-11) Six electives, at least three of which must be Anthropology courses at 3000 level or higher that demonstrate a clear focus (topically and/or theoretically) in fields central to medical anthropology (for instance: cross-cultural healing, the suffering body, critiques of clinical medicine and science, health inequalities, embodiment theory, the life course, death and mourning).
 One or two electives may be selected from outside departments in consultation with Prof. Sharp.